Home / Blog / Hotels, Resorts & Lodging / Peek Inside the Most Splendidly Decorated Disney World Hotels at Christmas

 Disney’s BoardWalk Inn

-Disney World Resort Christmas Decorations - Boardwalk Inn Tree
+Disney World Hotel Christmas Decorations - Boardwalk Inn Gingerbread Display

 We’re huge fans of The Boardwalk’s Christmas decorations, both inside and out.
 A large tree on the outside lawn features traditional ornaments that remind you of something you’d find in your own home.
 In the beautiful Florida sun, this is the perfect photo-op!
 Inside, you'll find smaller corresponding trees, garland and swag.
 We found this to be the most traditional of the resort décor.
-For 2023, the gingerbread display recreated the BoardWalk restaurants, including the new BoardWalk Deli.
+The gingerbread display recreates the iconic BoardWalk spots, including the BoardWalk Deli.
+This year, you can also find a limited-edition pin, cookie jar and holiday ornament for purchase.

 Disney’s Yacht Club Resort

-Disney World Resort Christmas Decorations - Yacht Club Tree
+Disney World Hotel Christmas Decorations - Yacht Club Tree

 Disney's Yacht Club Resort has our favorite themed decorations.
 Trees, garland and wreaths alike are abundant with every type of boat you could imagine to match their nautical theme.
 No detail was forgotten … one sailboat even features a lifejacket!
 Binoculars and other perfectly matching ornaments hang upon the large lobby tree.

-Disney World Christmas Decorations - Yacht Club Christmas Decorations
+Disney World Hotel Christmas Decorations - Yacht Club Christmas Decorations

 However, the annual Holiday Miniature Train and Village is the main attraction at Disney's Yacht Club.
 One side features a traditional New England snowy village, including an operating ski lift, glowing lights and Christmas shops.
 On the opposite side, tadpole-friendly favorites such as the Fab Five and Elsa’s ice castle are on display.
 There is truly something for everyone to admire in this detailed winter wonderland.